PrincetonUniversity/PsyNeuLink/README.md

      Every instance has an execute method, that is referenced either by params[kwExecuteMethod] param OR self.execute this is the function that is called when executing the class to which the instance belongs:
          Process: executes the list of mechanisms in its configuration
-         Mechanism:  executes the MechanismStates instantiating its inputState, params, and outputState
+         Mechanism:  executes the States instantiating its inputState, params, and outputState
          MechanismClass: executes each projection for which it is a receiver, and aggregates them if there are several
          Projection: translates the value of its sender and provides it for use as the value of its receiver Every subclass of function MUST either: